 Please note that the Library does not open until 10 a.m., but story time attendees will be allowed in early for the 9:30 a.m. program.

-Beginning April 3, U.S. Passport application services will be available at the Westport Branch.
+U.S. Passport application services are available at the Westport Branch.
 No appointment necessary—services are offered during regular business hours.

 There are required documents to bring and other steps to review before your visit.
 A checklist of materials and details can be found on the Passport Services page.